Drag (k.d. lang album)

 Drag is a cover album by k.d. lang, released in 1997; most of its songs feature a smoking motif, although some address broader issues of dependence and/or addiction.
-The cover of Dionne Warwick's "(Theme from) Valley of the Dolls" was notably used in key scenes in the pilot episode and series finale of the Showtime comedy-drama series Nurse Jackie.
-Lang's cover of "Hain't It Funny" was part of the soundtrack for the 2002 film Talk to Her.
+Lang's cover of Dionne Warwick's "(Theme from) Valley of the Dolls" was notably used in key scenes in the pilot episode and series finale of the Showtime comedy-drama series Nurse Jackie.
+The cover of "Hain't It Funny" was part of the soundtrack for the 2002 film Talk to Her.